sagemath/trac_to_gh/Issue 3804.md

 # Issue 3804: implement a preview button for "edit"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3804

 Original creator: rlm